kyma-project/telemetry-manager/docs/contributor/governance.md

 ### Irrelevant linters

-The following linters irrelevant for development of the Telemetry module:
+The following linters are sirrelevant for development of the Telemetry module:

 <details>
 <summary>List of irrelevant linters</summary>